small antenna logo for setting corner small antenna logo for setting corner

 The net will be open to anyone wishing to participate in storm spotting/ reporting and all weather related items.

-If you would like an E-mail update whenever the net is activated, Please send your E-mail address to Jesse (KB5YC) at his call_sign@sbcglobal.net
+If you would like an E-mail update whenever the net is activated, Please send your E-mail address to info@sharkclub.org

 Any licensed amateur can start the net and be the Net Control Station (NCS) if storms are in the area and are encouraged to do so.